-Assets Eligible as Collateral under the Bank of Canada's Standing Liquidity Facility
+Securities Eligible as Collateral under the Bank of Canada's Standing Liquidity Facility

-The Bank of Canada, through its Standing Liquidity Facility (SLF), provides access to liquidity to those institutions that participate directly in the Large Value Transfer System (LVTS).
-Under the provisions of the Bank of Canada Act, the Bank's LVTS advances (commonly referred to as overdraft loans) are required to be made on a secured basis.
-The collateral used to secure these advances must be acceptable to the Bank, and an appropriate margin is applied to reflect various risk factors.
-Notwithstanding the eligibility criteria listed below, the Bank retains the right of refusal for any asset, or for any program from which securities are issued.
+The Bank of Canada, through its Standing Liquidity Facility (SLF), provides access to liquidity to those institutions that participate directly in the Large Value Transfer System (LVTS) and the Automated Clearing Settlement System (ACSS).
+Under the provisions of the Bank of Canada Act, the Bank's LVTS advances (commonly referred to as overdraft loans) and ACSS advances are required to be made on a secured basis.
+The collateral used to secure these advances must be acceptable to the Bank and is valued at market value less an appropriate margin that reflects various risk factors.
+Notwithstanding the eligibility criteria listed below, the Bank retains the right of refusal for any security, or for any program from which securities are issued.
 The list of eligible collateral comprises the following:

-- Securities issued by the Government of Canada - Government of Canada stripped coupons and residuals - Securities guaranteed by the Government of Canada (including Canada Mortgage Bonds and NHA mortgage-backed securities with a minimum pool size of \$25 million) - Securities issued or guaranteed by a provincial government - Bankers' acceptances and promissory notes, including those of foreign issuers (maximum term, 364 days) with a minimum issuer credit rating of R1 (low) by the Dominion Bond Rating Service (DBRS), or A-1 (mid) by Standard and Poor's (S&P), or P1 by Moody's Investors Service (Moody's) - Commercial paper and short-term municipal paper, including those of foreign issuers (maximum term, 364 days) with a minimum issuer credit rating of R1 (low) by DBRS, or A-1 (mid) by S&P, or P1 by Moody's - Corporate, municipal, and foreign-issuer bonds with a minimum long-term issuer credit rating of A (low) by DBRS, or A- by S&P, or A3 by Moody's - Special Deposit Accounts held at the Bank of Canada - Asset-backed commercial paper (ABCP) of eligible programs, with a minimum of two credit ratings, at least two ratings that are either R1 (high) by DBRS, A-1 (high) by S&P, P1 by Moody's, or F1+ by Fitch Ratings - Marketable securities issued by the United States Treasury (bills, notes, and bonds, including TIPS). - Assignment of the non-mortgage loan portfolios (NMLPs) of LVTS direct participants.
-The relevant loan portfolio to be taken as security for SLF collateral is the non-mortgage, Canadian-dollar loan book to Canadian residents.
-For banks, this would be based on lines 3(a)(vi) and 3(a)(viii) -- non-mortgage loans, less allowance for impairment to individuals for non-business purposes, and to individuals and others for business purposes -- of Section 1 (Assets) of the Office of the Superintendent of Financial Institutions (OSFI) return M4, Consolidated Monthly Balance Sheet.
-For non-bank LVTS participants, the relevant loan portfolio will be the same, as defined by reference to how those loans are reported to the participant's regulator.
+- Securities issued by the Government of Canada - Government of Canada stripped coupons and residuals - Securities guaranteed by the Government of Canada (including Canada Mortgage Bonds and NHA mortgage-backed securities with a minimum pool size of \$25 million) - Securities issued or guaranteed by a provincial government - Bankers' acceptances and promissory notes, including those of foreign issuers (maximum term, 364 days) with a minimum issuer credit rating of R1 (low) by the Dominion Bond Rating Service (DBRS), or A-1 (mid) by Standard and Poor's (S&P), or P1 by Moody's Investors Service (Moody's) - Commercial paper and short-term municipal paper, including those of foreign issuers (maximum term, 364 days) with a minimum issuer credit rating of R1 (low) by DBRS, or A-1 (mid) by S&P, or P1 by Moody's - Corporate, municipal, and foreign-issuer bonds with a minimum long-term issuer credit rating of A (low) by DBRS, or A- by S&P, or A3 by Moody's - Special Deposit Accounts held at the Bank of Canada - Asset-backed commercial paper (ABCP) of eligible programs, with a minimum of two credit ratings, at least two ratings that are either R1 (high) by DBRS, A-1 (high) by S&P, P1 by Moody's, or F1+ by Fitch Ratings - Marketable securities issued by the United States Treasury (bills, notes, and bonds, including TIPS).

-The following conditions will be applied to the use as collateral of the assets listed above:
+The following conditions will be applied to the use as collateral of all the securities listed above: